uga-libraries/av-aip_russell/Testing Instructions.md

       </preservation>
    </xsl:template>

-* Edit the package() function in aip_av.py as shown below to add a line of code prior to bag validation to delete the sha256 manifest and cause the script to create invalid bags.
-The AIPs should be in an error folder named "bag_invalid" and there should also be a text file in that folder for each AIP with the error message from validating.
-There will be a mediainfo.xml and preservation.xml file in the AIP metadata and script output folders.
+* Edit the package() function in aip_av.py as shown below to add a line of code prior to bag validation to delete the SHA256 manifest and cause the script to create invalid bags.
+The AIPs should be in an error folder named "bag_invalid".
+There should also be a text file for each AIP in the error folder with the error messages from validating, which include a warning that manifest-sha256.txt exists in the manifest but not the file system and checksum validation errors for sha256 and md5 for manifest-sha256.txt.
+There will be a mediainfo.xml and preservation.xml file in the AIP metadata folder and script output folders.

   ```
   # Validates the bag.
 If the bag is not valid, moves the AIP to an error folder, saves the validation error to a document in the error folder, and ends this function.